 What are the benefits of foam rolling?
 How long should you foam roll for?
-If you’re curious about foam rolling how-to’s and benefits of foam rolling?
-This article is just for you!
+If you’re curious about foam rolling how-to’s and benefits of foam rolling, this article is just for you!
 Please note: this post contains affiliate links for the foam roller I personally use.

 Foam rolling is something that many people are still unfamiliar with.
 What does a foam roller actually do?
 I didn’t even really know what it was until I started working with a personal trainer about three years ago.
 Even then, I didn’t understand the science behind why foam rolling is important – I only knew that it felt great!
 Now I think it’s so important that it made my Top 3 Home Gym Essentials list.
 So if you’re still just stretching your muscles for aches, pains, and warm ups, you’ll want to read this!

 What is foam rolling?